CtrlK

 Suggestions

-Consider splitting the Pre-Execution Gate section (good/bad prompts, signal table, troubleshooting) into a separate reference file like `docs/gate-reference.md` to keep the main skill leaner.
+Move the Pre-Execution Gate section (gate logic, good/bad prompts table, signal table, troubleshooting) into a separate referenced file like `docs/pre-execution-gate.md` to reduce SKILL.md length and improve progressive disclosure.

 DimensionReasoningScore